 - 1. What is always true of the solution set for a homogeneous system of equations? - 2.
 Suppose a homogeneous system of equations has 13 variables and 8 equations.
 How many solutions will it have?
 Why? - 3.
-Describe in words (not symbols) the null space of a matrix.
+Describe, using only words, the null space of a matrix.
+(So in particular, do not use any symbols.)